-It does happen; however it usually takes many months, or years for sites to stumble upon your content.
+It does happen; however it usually takes many months or even years for sites to stumble upon your content.

 Guest posting is the process of producing content that will be hosted on another site, or Blog.

-The destination site is most often a site that is more powerful than yours own, and one that has considerable traffic and readers.
+The destination site is most often a site that is more powerful than your own, and one that has considerable traffic and readers.